TheDolentCity/jotun/src/content/docs/rules/compendium.md

 ## Reactions

+The first reaction you perform in a round costs 0 power.
+Every reaction after that costs power as normal to perform.

-- **Bodyguard** `(1P)` Before an attack roll is resolved, you may swap hexes with an adjacent ally, assuming you are not immobilized, can fit in their hex, and there are no obstacles in the way.
+- **Bodyguard** `(1P)` Before an attack roll is resolved, you may swap hexes with an adjacent ally, assuming neither of you are immobilized, can fit in their hex, and there are no obstacles in the way.
 The attack still resolves, but strikes you instead.
 - **Brace** `(1P)` Halve the damage after an attack is fully resolved (minimum 1 damage).
-- **Dodge** `(1P)` Use speed instead of armor for the calculation of one attack.
+- **Dodge** `(1P)` Add your speed to your armor for the calculation of one attack.
+- **Parry** `(1P)` Can only be used when you are attacked with a melee weapon.
+Make an attack roll with one of your melee weapons.
+If your roll is higher, then you ignore the attack.
 - **Overwatch** `(1P)` Interrupt and attack a character who has not disengaged and leaves the threat range of one of your mounts.

 ## Keywords